OnofriAndreaPG/stats4biology/content/articles/BlogdownSteps.md

 This is my first day at work with blogdown.
 I must admit it is pretty overwhelming at the beginning ...

 I worked with R Studio and installed the library 'blogdown'.
 I followed the instructions and used the 'NEW PROJECT' menu and added a 'NEW BLOGDOWN SITE' to my file system.
 I selected the 'hugo-blog-jeffprod' theme.
 This created a bunch of directories in my working directory.

+[NOTE: 29/3/2026.
+I have discovered that it is more convenient to create a folder in my hard-disk and create a new RStudio project in that existing folder.
+Next, use the ]

 If I use the 'serve_site()' function in console, the Hugo server is called and the site is continuously updated, as soon as I make changes and save them.
 When the server is started, a message appears, saying: "Serving the directory PROJECTDIR at http://127.0.0.1:7958".
 I copied the http address on Safari (I am working on Mac OS...), so that I can check my changes there.

 Here are my steps to the learning the process.